santiix/Azure-Workbooks-uberAgent/README.md

 1. Import the JSON files directly into Azure Monitor Workbooks.
 2. Connect to your Log Analytics Workspace where uberAgent is sending data.
-3. Enter your Azure Subscriotion and Resource Group names in the configuration section of the files:
+3. Enter your Azure Subscription and Resource Group names in the configuration section of the files:
    "/subscriptions/<Azure-Subscription-ID>/resourceGroups/<Resource-Group_Name>/providers/Microsoft.OperationalInsights/workspaces/uberAgent"
 4. Adjust any parameters (like `TimeRange`, `Machine`, or `User`) in the workbook views.
 5. Start analyzing and customizing the dashboards as needed!